Rose and Jeannemarie Buck

-Rose Buck is nothing short of a spit fire.
-Her presence is dynamic and when she walks into a room she is not only noticed she is heard.
+Rose Buck is nothing short of a spitfire.
+Her presence is dynamic, and when she walks into a room, she is not only noticed, she is heard.
 “If you were in the room, you knew I was there,” she laughed.
 “I could not creep up on anyone.”
-Rose wasn’t describing her outgoing personality and vibrant presence; she was describing the grinding, popping and squeaking in her hips when she walked.
+Rose wasn’t describing her outgoing personality and vibrant presence; she described the grinding, popping, and squeaking in her hips when she walked.

 For eight years, Rose lived with debilitating pain, “I couldn’t really walk more than a couple of steps without hanging on to something,” Rose explained.

 Rose dealt with pain for so many years because 1.) she wanted nothing to do with an operating room and 2.) her religious beliefs.
-At age 66 Rose took the vows to become a Third Order Carmelite Nun and she believed that coping with pain was part of her way to give back to the world.
+Finally, at age 66, Rose took the vows to become a Third Order Carmelite nun, and she believed that coping with pain was part of her way to give back to the world.
 “Everyone will suffer at some point in time, but how we deal with it is up to us,” Rose explained.
 “Good can come from suffering.
-That is one of the big reasons I held off [from surgery] as long as I did … that and I also have a stubborn streak,” she said with a smile.
+That is one of the big reasons I held off [from surgery] as long as I did … that, and I also have a stubborn streak,” she said with a smile.

-Prior to meeting Dr. Peter Wood during Rose’s scheduled appointment, Rose and Dr. Wood had a spontaneous interaction in the hall, “They [Rose and Dr. Wood] were silly together,” Jeannemarie explained.
-Later, when Dr. Wood came in to Rose’s exam room they discovered Rose was the patient and Dr. Wood was the doctor … there was an instant connection.
+Before meeting Dr. Peter Wood during Rose’s scheduled appointment, Rose and Dr. Wood had a spontaneous interaction in the hall, “They [Rose and Dr. Wood] were silly together,” Jeannemarie explained.
+Later, when Dr. Wood came into Rose’s exam room, they discovered Rose was the patient and Dr. Wood was the doctor … there was an instant connection.

-At the first appointment Dr. Wood offered Rose cortisone injections.
+At the first appointment, Dr. Wood offered Rose cortisone injections.
 “Injections are a great way to manage pain,” Dr. Wood said.
-“I gave her injections in the knee during her appointment and then I sent her to the surgery center for injections in her hip.
-When doing injections in the knee you can feel the landmarks with your hands, which means I can give knee injections in the office,” Dr. Wood explained.
-“However, when doing injections in the hip, you need electronic assistance to make sure the injection goes in to the proper location.
-Hips are complicated because they are covered with muscle and you can’t feel the boney structure.
-Therefore, to administer injections in the hip, we use either an ultrasound or a fluoroscopy in the surgery center.”
+“I gave her injections in the knee during her appointment, and then I sent her to the surgery center for injections in her hip.
+When doing injections in the knee, you can feel the landmarks with your hands, which means I can give knee injections in the office,” Dr. Wood explained.
+“However, when doing injections in the hip, you need electronic assistance to make sure the injection goes into the proper location.
+Hips are complicated because they are covered with muscle, and you can’t feel the bony structure.
+Therefore, to administer injections in the hip, we use either an ultrasound or fluoroscopy in the surgery center.”

 Without hesitation, Rose scheduled her first hip replacement surgery.
 Rose was scheduled for a Monday morning surgery.

 The Friday before Rose’s operation, Jeannemarie was in a car accident.
-As the passenger, Jeannemarie was t-boned on her side of the vehicle by another car going 60 mph.
+Jeannemarie was t-boned on her side of the vehicle by another car going 60 mph as the passenger.
 “The car hit us at the dashboard.
-Had it hit at the door it probably would have killed me,” she said.
+Had it hit at the door, it probably would have killed me,” she said.

 Jeannemarie slammed her head so hard during the accident she broke the seat belt retainer.
 “They cut me out of the car with the jaws of life,” she added.
-At the hospital, Jeannemarie was admitted for several days and diagnosed with a broken collarbone and broken ribs.
+Jeannemarie was admitted for several days and diagnosed with a broken collarbone and broken ribs at the hospital.
 “They sent me home on Tuesday, the day after mom’s [Rose] surgery.”